2025 Premier League Darts: Incidents

-Nathan Aspinall supposedly had a pint thrown at him by a crowd member before the night five final, according to Luke Littler.

 Night two of the 2025 Premier League in Glasgow was marred by disruptive crowd behaviour, particularly whistling sounds aimed at Gerwyn Price during his semi-final match with Luke Humphries, as well as at Humphries himself along with opponent Luke Littler during the final.
 The disruption led to referee Kirk Bevins asking the crowd to stop whistling during his officiating of the latter contest.
 Price responded to the hecklers by whistling back at them as Humphries jokingly covered his ears.
 Sky Sports presenter Abigail Davies showed her displeasure with the crowd in a social media post, claiming "There is no way you can be a fan of the sport if you do that."
 Nightly winner Littler also gave his thoughts, stating that the intervention by Bevins only made the situation worse.
 He added: "Obviously, they've got to step in at some point and say something.
 But yeah, that was pretty bad, but I got the win."
 The PDC issued a statement on the crowd's behaviour the following day, condemning any excessive whistling or booing while players throw and reiterating that they would remove any spectators acting inappropriately.

 On night five, Littler addressed media after his second nightly win and spoke about a member of the crowd throwing a pint at Nathan Aspinall moments before the final.
 He provided further comments surrounding crowd behaviour, stating: "I think we all know some have been good, some have been a bit bad.
 But that is the darts fans for you, they are either good or they are either bad."